-- # JP1 is only for 845G.

-- # AGP Slot (845GL supports Add card only).

-- # If you are using standard ATX power supply (without P4 12V power connector), you MUST connect a peripheral power plug (the plug supplying power to HDD / CDROM) into PW3.
+- # JP1 is only for 845G. - # AGP Slot (845GL supports ADD card only, 845G supports ADD card). - # If you are using standard ATX power supply (without P4 12V power connector), you MUST connect a peripheral power plug (the plug supplying power to HDD / CDROM) into PW3.
 Thus you can use either ATX 12V power supply or standard ATX power supply for this motherboard (Noted: NOT all kinds of standard ATX power supply are guaranteed to be applicable in this motherboard.).